+Practically speaking, however, it becomes more difficult the longer you wait.
 If you wait too long, it may get to a point where it is impossible to keep it from going to auction.

 The bank auctions off the house to pay off the remaining balance.
 Homes in Harvest that get foreclosed on are literally sold on the courthouse steps.
 We have personally witnessed this happen to people who refused to sell until it was too late, and it is completely devastating.

 How Will My Credit Be Affected By Foreclosure?

 You can expect your credit to take a massive hit from foreclosure, especially if the house gets sold at auction.
 If this happens, it can take years to improve your credit score back to where it was.